Last updated 19th May 2020. For the latest medical advice, visit https://www.gov.uk/coronavirus or https://www.nhs.uk/conditions/coronavirus-covid-19/

 I am committed to doing everything in my power can to keep Burnley, and our people, healthy and financially secure.
 The Government is also committed to giving every British citizen the tools they need to get through this by supporting jobs, incomes, businesses and crucially our vulnerable loved ones who are most at risk.

-Those not eligible for SSP, or those earning below the Lower Earnings Limit of £118 per week, can make a claim for Universal Credit or Contributory Employment and Support Allowance more easily, which will be paid from day 1.
+If you have lost your job, been put on furlough and lost some of your income, are not eligible for SSP or earn below the Lower Earnings Limit of £118 per week you may be able to make a claim for Universal Credit or Contributory Employment and Support Allowance.
+A lot of work has gone into making this as easy as possible and it will now be paid from day 1.

-People will be able to claim Universal Credit and access advance payments upfront without the current requirement to attend a Job Centre if they are advised to self-isolate.
+If you do claim Universal Credit you will now be able to access advance payments upfront without the current requirement to attend a Job Centre.

 For the duration of the outbreak, the requirements of the Universal Credit Minimum Income Floor will be temporarily relaxed for those with Coronavirus, or those self-isolating, ensuring self-employed claimants will receive support.